biotorrents/gazelle/README.md

 Also, the whole app is always instantly available: the config, database, cache, current user, Twig engine, etc., are accessible with a simple call to `Gazelle\App::go()`.
+All such objects use the same quick and easy go → factory → thing API.
+Just in case you need to extend some core object without headaches.

 ## Twig template system